-The fundamental idea of the Right of Public Access is that you may roam the countryside without regard to land ownership.
-Landowners are therefore not allowed to put up fences to keep people off land that is subject to the Right of Public Access.
+The fundamental idea of the Right of Public Access is that you may roam the countryside without have to think about land ownership.
+Landowners are therefore not allowed to erect fences to keep people off land that is subject to the Right of Public Access.

-If a cattle fence prevents the public from reaching an important outdoor recreation area, the county administrative board may order the landowner to provide a right of way, such as a gate or stile.
-Similarly for ditches: the county administrative board may order the owner to provide a footbridge across a ditch that obstructs public access.
+If a cattle fence prevents the public from reaching an important outdoor recreation area, the county administrative board may order a landowner to provide a right of way via a gate or stile.
+The same applies to ditches – and the county administrative board may order a landowner to provide a footbridge across a ditch that is preventing public access.

-You may climb a fence to reach land that is subject to the Right of Public Access.
-If a fence has been erected for the sole purpose of keeping the public out, the municipality or county administrative board may order the landowner to remove it.
-However, you are not allowed to take the law into your own hands and cut a hole in it.
+You may climb over a fence in order to reach land that is subject to the Right of Public Access.
+If a fence has been erected for the sole purpose of keeping the general public out, the local municipality or county administrative board may order the landowner to remove it.
+However, you are not permitted to take the law into your own hands by making a hole in the fence.

-Landowners sometimes attempt to keep the public off their lands by putting up signs like Privat mark (‘Private land’) or Ej obehöriga (‘No trespassing’).
-Signs like this which exclude the public from significant outdoor recreation areas may only remain in place with the permission of the municipality.
+Landowners occasionally attempt to keep the public off their land by erecting signs that say: Privat mark ("Private land") or Ej obehöriga ("No trespassing").
+Signs like this that attempt to exclude the public from accessing outdoor recreation areas may only be erected with the permission of the local municipality.

-The same goes for signs purporting to prohibit walking, cycling and horse riding on private roads.
+The same applies to signs purporting to prohibit walking, cycling and horse riding on private roads and tracks.

-Landowners may put up signs to exclude visitors from areas where it is obvious that the Right of Public Access does not apply.
+Landowners may erect signs to exclude visitors from areas where it is obvious that no Right of Public Access applies.
 No permission is required for this.
-The areas in question are mainly those protected under the provisions of the Swedish Penal Code relating to the grounds of houses, cultivated ground, and ground which is particularly vulnerable to damage.
+The areas in question are mainly those that are protected under the provisions of the Swedish Penal Code relating to the grounds of houses, cultivated land and ground which is particularly susceptible to damage.

-If you come across an illegal sign you are not allowed to take it down yourself.
-It is up to the municipality to ask the landowner to remove the sign, and it may order him or her to do so under penalty of a fine.
+If you come across an illegal sign you are not permitted to remove it yourself.
+It is the responsibility of the local municipality to ask landowners to remove illegal signs – and it may order them to do so under penalty of a fine.